-Danita is a friend who experienced a tragic loss.
+Danita experienced a tragic loss.
 Her husband Dave was a military officer stationed at Pearl Harbor in Hawaii.
 An avid runner, he was the picture of good health.
 Over six feet tall, his tanned, athletic build never failed to take Danita’s breath away.

-Like every other married couple, they had their issues, but they strived to live together as one.
-Early on they surrendered their household to the Lord.
+Like every other married couple they had their issues, but strived to live together as one.
+Early on their household was surrendered to the Lord.
 Faith, friendship, and fun were the foundations of their home and the cement that held them together during difficult times.

 In October 2003, Dave had been wrestling with some issues of spiritual surrender about the possible relocation of their family.
 At their Wednesday night church service, God got ahold of Dave’s heart, and he couldn’t wait to tell Danita about it.
 When they sat down after putting the girls to bed, he told her he’d turned the details of his new orders over completely to God and was finally at peace.

 The next morning, Dave woke before the sun and began his morning routine while Danita slept.
 Just before he left to go to work, Dave tenderly kissed Danita.
 As their lips met, he whispered, “Goodbye.
 I love you, babe,” then walked out the door.